-Teenagers in 2019 want the best of everything: the best trainers, best phone, best laptop and best footwear.
+Teenagers in 2019 want the best of everything: the best trainers, the best phone, best laptop, and best footwear.

 So why not get them the best bed!

 Teenagers have a lot to handle in this modern world, not the least of which is their changing bodies.
 This is a very important time for young people with raging hormones, having to keep up with their friends and using the correct social media sites.
 It is extremely important that they have the correct mattress to accommodate their changing bodies.

 Not just the correct type of mattress, but also the correct size of the mattress.
 A twin might seem OK when they are younger, but growing teenagers need something more substantial: a twin XL or even a full XL provides adequate support while accommodating a growing body: from early teens to full adulthood.

 We shall first present our 5 best rated mattresses for teenagers in 2019, then a Buyer’s Guide to help you make your choice.
 We shall be using the Twin XL size as our standard, or the Full where that is nor available.

 *: ‘Full’ size reviewed: Twin XL unavailable

 CertiPUR-US: You will find this certification on most of the mattresses we review.
 This means that the foam used in the construction of the mattress is free from VOCs, heavy metals, toxic fire retardants, and ozone depleters.
 In other words, it is safe for your family to sleep on.

 Best Mattress for Teenagers Table of Contents